Lel020/TOP-Practical/README.md

-# First project via The Odin Project
+# The Odin Project - Practical 1

-- Does not include any Javascript.
+I use the fundamentals of HTML and CSS in order to create a mock website.